shervinemp/BinaryDomain_texture_tools/README.md

 ## Note

-Upscaling some textures, especially those related to the main menu, may cause the game to crash.
-Proceed with caution when modifying these textures.
+Upscaling some textures to rather high resolutions can cause the game to get stuck on loading, possibly due to size limits or image dimensions exceeding thresholds. (further examination required)

 ## Future plans